OktayBogazkaya/data-engineering-zoomcamp/week_7_project/README.md

 This folder contains my final project for the completion of the Data Engineering Zoomcamp 2023 Cohort by [DataTalks.Club](https://datatalks.club/)

-# Data Engineering Zoomcamp 2023 Project

-This folder contains my final project for the completion of the Data Engineering Zoomcamp 2023 Cohort by [DataTalks.Club](https://datatalks.club/)

 ## Table of Contents

 - [Problem Statement](#problem-statement)